mbalcerzak/mbalcerzak/README.md

 - 🔭 I’m currently working on Idealista.com scraper to look for apartments in 🇪🇸
 - 🌱 I’m currently learning AWS

 You can find out more about my apartments scraper here: [mabdata.com](http://mabdata.com).
-I also enjoy making[bags](https://www.instagram.com/bags_by_mab/) after work
+I also enjoy making [bags](https://www.instagram.com/bags_by_mab/) after work

 <div align="center">